samuraictf/writeups/defconquals2016/b3s23/README.md

 int    $0x80            ; "\xCD\x80"
 ```
 This shellcode accomplishes the following,

-1. Sets eax to 0 and then pushes the value on the stack to Null-terminate the execution string
+1. Sets eax to 0 and then pushes the value on the stack to Null-terminate the path
-2. Pushes the string "/bin/sh" on the stack
+2. Pushes the the path string, "/bin/sh", on the stack
-3. Moves the address of the string to ebx
+3. Moves the address of the path to ebx
-4. Pushes eax on the stack again (still 0) in order to Null-terminate the char* array
+4. Pushes eax on the stack again (still 0) in order to Null-terminate the argv array
+5. Pushes the address of the path on the stack
+6. Moves the adddress of the stack pointer to ecx
+7. Moves the system call number for execve into al
+8. Invokes the system call

 I decided to attempt to encode the shellcode using only still life constructions.
-This would ensure that the entire construction would remain at the end of the 15 iterations.
+This would ensure that the entire construction would remain during the 15 iterations.
 At 22 bytes, the binary encoding of this shellcode would eventually wrap around the 110 bits of the first line of the game board.
-The issue with wrapping is that it complicates the intial Game of Life construction and most likely would result in destabilizing it.
+Wrapping would complicate the ability to stabilize the still life constructions.
 Therefore, I decided to try and reduce the size of the shellcode to only 13 bytes.

-By setting a breakpoint at `0xf661e000`, the address of the game board, I would be able to determine the state of the registers and stack prior to executing the shellcode.
+By setting a breakpoint at `0xf661e000`, the address of the game board, I would be able to determine the state of the registers prior to executing the shellcode.
 The result was the following

 ``` assembly
 eax     0x0